 But, the vast majority of the time my sites live in cyber wasteland, dying a slow death like a controversial movie that will never be seen, a great painting hidden in an attic, or a moving poem kept locked in a diary but never shared.
 My sites want to break free.
 They want to be seen and heard.
 They yearn to be liked, to be commented on, to be shared.
 Yet day after day I sit idly by and do nothing.
 I am the problem, and I am the solution.

+I saw last week that someone had developed a collation of the best tools for Adwords automation, giving me the boost to try and do something with my dying websites.
 So, last week I got off my ass to do something about it.
 I designed what I call “The Great Traffic Experiment of 2015”.
 The subject of my experiment is my recently launched site at GameReviews.com, which so far just gets around 20 visitors per day.
 I have done nothing to promote it.
 My hypothesis is that if I buy traffic for the site, Google will somehow see lots of people are going to it (Google knows all, sees all), and rank it higher.
 I also thought maybe some of the people going to the site would keep coming back even after I stopped advertising.
 To keep things as scientific as possible, I determined that the best course of action would be to buy traffic from one source at a time, and after the traffic buy from each source was completed, I would see if was getting more traffic than before I started advertising.
 That way I could determine how good that source of traffic was.
 If I did not get any repeat traffic from it, it was not worth buying.

 That all sounds good, but I am an impatient type of guy, so I threw that protocol out the window, typed “cheap traffic” into Google, and within minutes bought visitors from 5 different sources of cheap traffic all at once: